sagemath/trac_to_gh/Issue 2095.md

 # Issue 2095: Simplification sometimes is wrong in Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2095

 Original creator: moretti